h6ah4i/android-verticalseekbar/README.md

 Getting started
 ---

-This library is published on Maven Centeral.
+This library is published on Maven Central.
 Just add these lines to `build.gradle`.

 ```diff
 repositories {